Sybrand/digital-panda/README.md

 - Password is being stored in clear text!
 - Installer fails if already installed and running
 - If authentication is failing, changing the settings and clicking apply don't seem to work.
 You need to restart the application.
 - Application is installed for the current user only!
-If user changes it will probably break!
+If user changes it breaks!
+- If you quit the panda - while it's upgrading - it keeps running in the background until the upgrade is complete.
+If you try to start up the panda while it's upgrading, it won't start.
+You have to wait until the update is complete, and then start the panda.
+	That's a silly yourney - the users shouldn't have to worry about that!

+## Missing features
+Panda-Tray:
+- Show version in hover